mitro54/web-scraper/README.md

 # web-scraper

-Goal of this project is to create a working web scraper using Google's Gemini CLI
+Goal of this project was to create a working web scraper using Google's Gemini CLI